-Microsoft's Copilot is embedded across D365 and M365 — and 90%+ of Fortune 500 companies claim to have "adopted" it.
-But adopted mostly means pilots.
+Microsoft's Copilot is embedded across Dynamics 365 and Microsoft 365, and Microsoft reports that more than 90% of the Fortune 500 use it.
+That figure traces to an April 2025 earnings call, though — and "use" still mostly means pilots rather than scaled, paid deployment.
 This guide covers what's actually available in production, module by module, so you can find the capabilities that matter for your team.

 Available Now